snaveedanjum/Naveed-Post-Type/readme.txt

 License: GPL-2.0+
 Requires PHP: 5.6

-Naveed Post Types is an elegant way to create custom post types and custom taxonomies in WordPress
+Naveed Post Types is an elegant way to create custom post types and custom taxonomies in WordPress.

 ## Description